apache/openwhisk/docs/actions-php.md

 The following sections guide you through creating and invoking a single PHP action, and demonstrate how to bundle multiple PHP files and third party dependencies.

-PHP actions are executed using PHP 7.2.6, with PHP 7.1.18 also available.
+PHP actions are executed using PHP 7.3.
+PHP 7.2 & PHP 7.1 are also available.
+The specific version of PHP is listed in the CHANGELOG files in the [PHP runtime repository](https://github.com/apache/incubator-openwhisk-runtime-php).

-To use the PHP 7.2 runtime, specify the `wsk` CLI parameter `--kind php:7.2` when creating or updating an action.
+To use a PHP runtime, specify the `wsk` CLI parameter `--kind` when creating or updating an action.
+The available PHP kinds are:

-This is the default when creating an action with file that has a `.php` extension.
-You can use `-- kind php:7.1 to use the PHP 7.1 runtime.
+* PHP 7.3: `--kind php:7.3`
+* PHP 7.2: `--kind php:7.2`
+* PHP 7.1: `--kind php:7.1`

 An action is simply a top-level PHP function.
 For example, create a file called `hello.php` with the following source code: